skroutz/skroutz.rb/README.md

 ### OAuth2.0 Credentials

-In order for the client to make requests against our API, a valid set of OAuth2.0 provided by us has to be used.
+In order for the client to make requests against our API, a valid set of OAuth2.0 credentials provided by us has to be used.
 To get yours send an email at [api@skroutz.gr](mailto: api@skroutz.gr).

 # LICENSE